Non-destructive excavation for utility, pipeline, and infrastructure projects.

-Pressurized water breaks up the soil.
-A powerful vacuum sucks the slurry into a debris tank.
-That's it.
-No bucket, no blade, no mechanical contact with what's buried down there.
-Which means no accidental strikes, no service interruptions, and no expensive repairs.
+Pressurized water breaks up the soil while a powerful vacuum transfers the slurry into a debris tank.
+There is no bucket, no blade, and no mechanical contact with buried infrastructure.
+This eliminates accidental utility strikes, service interruptions, and costly repairs.

 We run a fleet of late-model vacuum excavation trucks built for warm and cold weather.
 Our units can dig from up to 600 feet away, which makes them ideal for congested sites, road crossings, and areas where you can't get heavy equipment in.